Generic selectors

 2.84 ± 0.47

-Abbreviations: APGAR, Appearance, Pulse, Grimace, Activity and Respiration score; IQR, interquartile range; IUD, intrauterine death; NICU, neonate intensive care unit; SD, standard deviation.
+Abbreviations: APGAR, appearance pulse grimace activity and respiration score; IQR, interquartile range; IUD, intrauterine death; NICU, neonate intensive care unit; SD, standard deviation.

 Out of four patients with severe COVID-19 pneumonia, one patient did not have any comorbidity; second patient had pregnancy-induced hypertension and intrahepatic cholestasis of pregnancy; third patient had pregnancy-induced hypertension, intrahepatic cholestasis of pregnancy and hypothyroidism; fourth patient had intrahepatic cholestasis of pregnancy.
 In this study, we found mild correlation between COVID-19 severity and number of comorbidities in parturients (r-value—0.206, r 2—0.042, p-value—0.055, which is not statistically significant; [Table 3]).
 This means there are 4.2% chances of increase in COVID-19 severity with increase in number of comorbidities.
 Odds ratio of COVID-19 severity and no of comorbidites is 2.24 which also emphasizes on positive association between number of comorbidities and COVID-19 severity.